PeteG-cmd/project-1/README.md

 Another feature that I would like to implement would be to have the ghosts actively avoid the player during the 'eat' superfood period.
 Currently they only stop tracking the player, but i think it would be more interesting if they smartly avoided the player.

+## Successes

+During this project I really enjoyed getting to grips with JavaScript, and especially the planning involved when making sure to update the DOM as well as controlling the actual game variables.
+In this game there is a lot going on, and I am fairly happy with the way I managed to display all this information to the player without distracting from the main gameplay, or overloading them with too much additional data.

 ## Lessons Learnt